raine/anki-llm/README.md

 **Options:**

 - `-o, --output`: Output file path.
-When using a deck name, this is optional — a filename is auto-generated from the deck name (e.g., `"My Deck"` → `my-deck.yaml`).
+When using a deck name, this is optional; a filename is auto-generated from the deck name (e.g., `"My Deck"` → `my-deck.yaml`).
 When using `--query`, an output path is required.
 - `-n, --note-type`: Filter by note type (required if results contain multiple